cceckman/startup-showdown/writeup/1-hello-bench.md

 #!/usr/bin/env sh
 ```

-So I'm pretty sure the `dash` program itself will still be in memory when we
+I'm pretty sure the `dash` program itself will still be in memory when we
-get to that test- it's re-invoked between when we dump the page cache and when
+get to that test; it's re-invoked between when we dump the page cache and when
-we run the test program, so our test fixture gets the "load the interpreter"
+we run the test program.
+This means our _test fixture_ pays the "load the interpreter" penalty, but the _system under test_ doesn't.
-penalty.

 (Still - almost as fast as C?
 Nice job, `dash` authors!)

 #### `no_cache` doesn't mean _much_ for `libc` programs {#libc}

-Similarly: I think all of these (except Go) wind up using the same `libc.so`,
+Similarly, I think all of these (except Go) wind up using the same shared
-which will esentially just live in my computer's memory.
-That's a chunk of code
-that I don't think `no_cache` wipes - so it gives Golang more of a penalty.
+library - the system `libc`.
+I expect that's a decent fraction of the code
+for several of these, which again will be paid in part by the test fixture
+instead of the test.

 ### Observations

-**C is fast!** Not surprising, but it's useful to validate.
+**C is fast.** Not surprising, but it's useful to validate.
 [For future
 investigation](..) - how much of that is because [`libc` is already in
 memory?](#libc)

-**`dash` is almost as fast as C!** Even given the [above](#dash) observation on
+**`dash` is almost as fast as C.** Even given the [above](#dash) observation on
 residency, I'm still impressed that it can parse & complete the script before
 a compiled program.

-**Go is takes longer than I expected!** I'll want to analyze Go startup more in
+**Go is takes longer than I expected.** I'll want to analyze Go startup more in
-a future post <!-- TODO -->, but I was surprised by how long it took on the
+a future post, but I was surprised by how long it took on the
 server in particular.
 Related to core count, maybe?

-**All of these are very fast!** 60fps video is \\( 1000 / 60 = 16.66... \\)
+**All of these are very fast.** 60fps video is \\( 1000 / 60 = 16.66... \\)
 milliseconds per frame.
 Python is the only one of these that would have trouble
 _starting a new process every frame_ and keeping up... at least, as far as
 the startup goes.